Oilseeds News & Updates

 Got pest or disease questions?
 WSU Plant Pest Diagnostic Clinic accepting samples

 As the warmer temperatures speed along crop development, questions may arise about a particular insect, disease, or other ‘mystery’ crop conditions in your fields.
 Regardless of the crop, the WSU Plant Pest Diagnostic Clinic can analyze samples and provide a recommendation based on the diagnosis.
 See complete information here.

 Enterprise budget for intermediate and low rainfall region

-The Extension publication “Enterprise Budgets: Wheat & Canola Rotations in Eastern Washington Intermediate Rainfall (12-16″) Zone (Oilseed Series)” is now available.
-Click here for a pdf of the publication.
+The Extension publication “Enterprise Budgets: Wheat & Canola Rotations in Eastern Washington Intermediate Rainfall (12-16″) Zone (Oilseed Series)” is available here (pdf).
 The accompanying Excel spreadsheet workbook can be accessed here.
-This budget and the low rainfall version with its workbook (available here) are powerful tools to calculate and compare the short and long-term economics of including canola in a cereal rotation.
+This budget and the accompanying low rainfall version with its workbook (available here) are powerful tools to calculate and compare the short and long-term economics of including canola in a cereal rotation.

 PNW Canola Cash Bids

 Click here to check on local cash bids for canola and other commodities at a location near you, please go to our page Local Cash Bids – Canola.

 The Washington State University Oilseed Cropping Systems Research and Extension Program, in partnership with the Washington State Department of Agriculture, is committed to supporting the grower and industry-based movement to diversify cropping system agronomics and markets through increased adoption and production of oilseed crops.